Select topic or scroll down.

 Does my garbage have to be bagged?

-Yes, all garbage must be bagged, securely tied, and covered.
-The only exception is ashes/soot, which is required to be disposed in a metal container.
+Yes, all garbage must be bagged, securely tied and covered.
+This includes Ash/Soot Collections.Ash to be removed from stove and placed in a metal container to cool off before placing in strong plastic bag.”
 Residents are responsible for containing their garbage before it is collected.

 Is there a weight limit per bag?